maths/stack-web/website_files/CaseStudies/2023/Partial_frac_int.md

 ### Introduction

-The question in figure 1 is a typical exam question for a first year analysis course for civil engineers at the ETH Zurich.
+The question in figure 1 is a typical exam question for a first year analysis course for civil engineers at the ETH Zürich.

 <div class="float-none img-middle">
     <figure class="figure">